weichunchang-houzz/weichunchang-houzz/README.md

 - 👋 Hi, I’m @weichunchang-houzz
 - 👀 I’m interested in **Dancing, Travel, Food, and Music**
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning more about experimentation
-- 💞️ I’m looking to collaborate on Product Development
+- 💞️ I’m looking forward to collaborating on Product Development
 - 📫 How to reach me through [LinkedIn](https://www.linkedin.com/in/weichunchang/) or Slack!

 <!---